|MAJORING IN ANTHROPOLOGY

 Requirements for Majoring in Anthropology

 Ten courses (excluding writing practica) totaling no fewer than thirty credits of approved course work are required for a major in anthropology.
 Only one specifically designated course, Anthropology 4060 (Proseminar in Anthropology), is required for majors.
-In addition, at least one course above the 1000 level must be taken in each of the four subfields of anthropology: sociocultural anthropology, archaeology, physical anthropology, and anthropological linguistics.
+In addition, at least one course above the 1000 level must be taken in each of the four subfields of anthropology: sociocultural anthropology, archaeology, biological anthropology, and anthropological linguistics.

 Other anthropology courses to satisfy the 30-credit requirement should be chosen in light of the student's specific interests.
 Students planning graduate work in anthropology should take two semesters of undergraduate statistics, or one semester of graduate statistics, or Anthropology 601 (Anthropological Math).
 Credit toward an anthropology major may be given, with the approval of the major advisor, for a limited number of courses offered by other departments of the Faculty of the Liberal Arts and Sciences, providing that such courses are directly relevant to anthropology and to the student's specific course of study.
 This flexibility permits many of the students majoring in anthropology to have double majors and to integrate their study of anthropology with various preprofessional curricula (for example, the premedical requirements).
 It is not possible to minor in anthropology.